Pediatric Liver Transplant Program Provides Depth of Experience and Expertise

 Another less common indication for liver transplant is a cancer called hepatoblastoma.
 First line treatment for hepatobalastoma includes chemotherapy and surgical resection of the liver.
 If the tumor is not resectable, a transplant is a viable option, says Dr. Grant.

-The Nebraska Medical Center Liver Transplant Program also has the advantage of being supported by one of the leading intestinal rehabilitation programs in the country.
+Nebraska Medicine Liver Transplant Program also has the advantage of being supported by one of the leading intestinal rehabilitation programs in the country.
 "We can often reverse their intestinal and liver disease so they won't need a transplant at all," notes Dr. Grant.
 "In those who present with advanced liver disease, we are very aggressive in trying to get them off TPN so they can avoid an intestinal transplant."

 For those children needing a liver transplant, living donor transplantation is an option.
-The Nebraska Medical Center has an active living donor liver transplant program.
+Nebraska Medicine has an active living donor liver transplant program.
 Donors do not necessarily have to be a relative.
 Donors go through a rigorous screening process.
 Matching is done based on size and blood type.
 This program allows children more opportunity for transplant and decreases the risk that a child would die while waiting for a transplant.

 For patients who receive a liver transplant, the outlook is good.
 The five-year survival rate is 80 percent or more.
 "Surgery and immunosuppressant drugs have greatly improved over the years," says Dr. Grant.
 "We have many patients who have been living with their transplants for 20 to 25 years.
 Most patients go on to live a normal life aside from the immunosuppressant drugs they must take daily."